BHFock/git-cl/docs/design-notes.md

 - Uses argparse to define subcommands like add, remove, stage, commit, stash, unstash, branch, etc.

+### Error Handling and Exit Codes

+`git-cl` exits with code `0` on success and non-zero codes on errors.
+Error messages are printed to `stderr`.
+Some functions terminate execution immediately on fatal errors using sys.exit(), ensuring no partial metadata changes are written.

 ### Workflow Support

 Supports a branch workflow: